 (12b) Nothing in subsection (12a) authorises the commissioner to use final offer arbitration without the express consent, in writing, of all of the parties concerned.

-(12c) Notwithstanding section 49 no appeal shall lie from an order made under subsection (12a).
+(12c) Notwithstanding section 49 an appeal does not lie from an order made under subsection (12a).

-(12d) As soon as is practicable after giving or making a direction, order or declaration orally under this section, the Commission shall —
+(12d) As soon as is practicable after giving or making a direction, order or declaration orally under this section, the Commission must —

 (a) reduce the direction, order or declaration to writing; and